TimPietrusky/atelier/docs/context.md

   - Performance: avoid expensive filters like backdrop-blur
 - Image node:
   - Model selector includes edit models.
-  - **Image upload**: available via inspector panel "upload image" button OR "from library" button (opens full-screen media manager in selection mode) OR by clicking the empty image skeleton in the node.
+  - **Image upload**: available via "Source" tab's "Upload" button OR "Library" button (opens full-screen media manager in selection mode) OR by clicking the empty image skeleton in the node.
   - All uploads/selections stored via `AssetManager`; stores `uploadedAssetRef` in config.
   - All assets use unified `AssetManager` (legacy paths removed).
   - Model selector is hidden only in `mode: "uploaded"` (not just because a result image exists).